René van der Gijp: Personal life

 Van der Gijp was married from 1988 until 1995 to Jacqueline Laats, the mother of his first son, Sanny (born 1990).
 In 2014, Laats published a book about their marriage called Voorgoed genezen van René van der Gijp ("Cured for good from René van der Gijp").
 In the book, the ex-wife describes her turbulent marriage to van der Gijp in which she claims to have been mentally and physically abused.
 Van der Gijp did not respond in-depth to the allegations.

 After his marriage, van der Gijp was in a LAT relationship with Daniëlle Sijthoff, the daughter of former cyclist Theo Sijthoff, who died in 2006.
 They had one child, Nicky (born 2001).
 In March 2016, Daniëlle Sijthoff died at the age of 46.

 On 27 April 2020, the night of Koningsdag, van der Gijp was attacked in front of his home in Dordrecht by three men dressed in black with white masks and equipped with hammers, after he had arrived home from a live broadcast of Veronica Inside.
-The perpatrators were unable to cause him any harm due to the bulletproof glass in his car.
+The perpetrators were unable to cause him any harm due to the bulletproof glass in his car.
 Two months before the robbery, van der Gijp's home was broken into.
 He reacted quite laconic about this at the time.
 Van der Gijp called the police, as well as his son to tell him to stay inside and drove around until the police arrived.
 The police since stated that they would address the issue, and the mayor of Dordrecht also took this situation very seriously.
 Van der Gijp hired extra security guards after the incident.

 Van der Gijp married Minouche de Jong on 16 July 2020.